-After studying psychology at Stanford and law at UCLA, Pamela Joe started her career as a lawyer, then transitioned into the renewable energy industry and became an executive at Sopogy, Inc. and RevoluSun.
+After studying psychology at Stanford and law at UCLA, Pamela Joe, Cohort IV, started her career as a lawyer, then transitioned into the renewable energy industry and became an executive at Sopogy, Inc. and RevoluSun.
 Always wanting to “push the envelope,” Pamela yearned for a more creative outlet to help change the world.
 As a mother of two, she became deeply interested in new psychological research that demonstrated a strong link between social and emotional learning (SEL) skills and lifelong success.
 As part of her Individual Learning Excursion (ILE), Pamela finally found her “secret mission.”
 In 2017, she created her own start-up called the Superpower Academy!

 Hawaiʻi Leadership Forum (HLF): Tell us about Superpower Academy – what are you doing and how do you hope to make an impact?

 Pamela Joe (PJ): Superpower Academy’s mission is to empower future leaders, innovators, and world-savers by promoting critical social and emotional growth.
 We intersect STEM, project-based learning and social and emotional skill-building for fun interactive curriculum for use at home and in classrooms.
 Kids are recruited to be “heroes in training.”
 They receive secret missions, which they must complete to earn superpowers and help save the world.